Eyelid Lift

 Research thoroughly before choosing a doctor

-A blepharoplasty is a highly delicate operation and should only be done by a trained plastic surgeon in consultation with an ophthalmologist.
-You should thus research online for the best plastic surgeons and ophthalmologists with strong track records of successful blepharoplasty.
+A blepharoplasty is a highly delicate operation and should only be done by a trained cosmetic surgeon in consultation with an ophthalmologist.
+You should thus research online for the best cosmetic surgeons and ophthalmologists with strong track records of successful blepharoplasty.
 In addition, you can take recommendations from friends, family members or colleagues who may have done the surgery already.

 Provide a complete and accurate medical history